Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 - <a href="https://stackoverflow.com/questions/18419254/strong-tags-new-line" target="_blank">Stackoverflow: strong tags new line</a> to prevent bolding some text from starting a new line

+- <a href="https://stackoverflow.com/questions/41604263/how-do-i-display-local-image-in-markdown">Stackoverflow: display local image in markdown</a>

 #### Images
 Images for game covers:
 1. <a href="https://boardgamegeek.com/boardgame/50/lost-cities" target="_blank">Lost cities on BGG</a>